Authentic Lessons for 21st Century Learning

 Explain

-Students use the Why-Lighting or Categorical Highlighting strategy to analyze speeches from the Shakespeare's Julius Caesar for modal evidence.
+Students use the Why-Lighting or Categorical Highlighting strategy to analyze speeches from Shakespeare's Julius Caesar for modal evidence.

 Extend